-Foremost, let us begin with the end goal; a healthy backlink profile.
-A healthy link profile is a key to search engine optimisation (SEO) success, so aiming for one should frame your efforts.
+Foremost, let us begin with the end goal, a healthy backlink profile.
+A healthy link profile is a key to search engine optimization (SEO) success, so aiming for one should frame your efforts.

 A healthy, natural backlink profile consists of multiple factors, including the following:

-- Natural anchors; backlink anchors should include keywords, but not simply them alone.
+- Natural anchors: backlink anchors should include keywords or search terms.
 A natural anchor should make logical and syntactical sense within its sentence.

-- Anchor variety; being natural-sounding aside, anchors should offer variety.
-Targeting the exact keywords through identical anchors looks unnatural, and it too may incur penalties.
+- Anchor variety: being natural sounding aside, anchors should offer variety.
+Targeting the exact keywords through identical anchors looks unnatural, and it may incur penalties.